- Prep Time:

 - 2 cups sugar

-- Put cranberries and water in a large saucepan over medium high heat.
+- Cook cranberries: Put cranberries and water in a large saucepan over medium high heat.
 Bring to a boil.
 Then reduce heat to low.
 Simmer cranberry mixture, stirring often to prevent sticking, until the sauce thickens and the cranberries have burst, 20 to 30 minutes.

-- Stir sugar into strained cranberry mixture and cook over medium low heat for 2-4 minutes, until all the sugar is dissolved and mixture is thick enough to leave tracks in the pan when stirred with a wooden spoon or spatula.
+- Mold: Stir sugar into strained cranberry mixture and cook over medium low heat for 2-4 minutes, until all the sugar is dissolved and mixture is thick enough to leave tracks in the pan when stirred with a wooden spoon or spatula.
 Pour cranberry mixture into desired mold(s) and chill until firm.

-Cranberry jelly can be kept covered and chilled in the refrigerator for 4 days.
+- Cranberry jelly can be kept covered and chilled in the refrigerator for 4 days.
 Keep the jelly in the mold until ready to serve.